jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_migration.rst

   interfaces for managing asynchronous requests and coroutines.
 While Guzzle's multi-cURL HTTP handler ultimately implements the non-blocking I/O model that allows for asynchronous requests, this package provides the ability to program within that paradigm.
-See :ref:`guide_promises` for more details.
+See :doc:`guide_promises` for more details.
 - The PHP implementation of `JMESPath <http://jmespath.org/>`_ (``mtdowling/jmespath.php``) is used in the SDK to provide the data querying ability of the ``Aws\Result::search()`` and ``Aws\ResultPaginator::search()`` methods.
-See :ref:`guide_jmespath` for more details.
+See :doc:`guide_jmespath` for more details.

 Region and version options are now required
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~